-- Denmark is part of the Point Seven Constituency in the GF Board - Point Seven comprise six countries (Denmark, Ireland, Luxembourg, Netherlands, Norway, and Sweden) and the Board seat has a two-year rotation among countries

-Strat. objectives Priority results Core information Investing to end Epidemics of HIV/AIDS, Tuberculosis and Malaria Maintain and strengthen focus on human rights and gender equality.
-Maximise Impact on Strengthening Health Systems.
-Pandemic preparedness and response - capacity and capability.
-Continued institutional Reform and strengthened Risk Management.
-Core informationEstablishedHQExecutive DirectorDivision of funding for the 3 diseasesHuman ResourcesCountry PresenceDenmark member of the Board 2001GenevaPeter Sands50 % HIV, 32% Malaria, 18 % TB1060 staffGlobal Fund invest in more than 100 countries (no country offices)Alternate 2025-2027 Member 2027-2029 • Climate and environmental changes and how these affect the three diseases.
+- Denmark is part of the Point Seven Constituency in the GF Board - Point Seven comprise six countries (Denmark, Ireland, Luxembourg, Netherlands, Norway, and Sweden) and the Board seat has a two-year rotation among countries interventions Strat. objectives Priority results Core information • Maintain and strengthen focus on Established 2001 human rights and gender equality HQ Geneva • Maximise Impact on Executive Director Peter Sands Investing to end Strengthening Health Systems Division of funding 50 % HIV, 32% Malaria, 18 % TB Epidemics of • Pandemic preparedness and for the 3 diseases HIV/AIDS, response - capacity and capability Human Resources 1060 staff Tuberculosis and • Continued institutional Reform Country Presence Global Fund invest in more than 100 Malaria and strengthened Risk countries (no country offices) manana Management Denmark member Alternate 2025-2027 • Climate and environmental of the Board Member 2027-2029 changes and how these affect the three diseases

-Organization Strategy for Denmark's engagement with The Global Fund to Fight AIDS,

-Tuberculosis and Malaria 2024-2028
+Organization Strategy for Denmark's engagement with the The Global Fund to Fight AIDS, Tuberculosis and Malaria 2023-2028

-Ta able of content 1.
-Objective 4 2.
-The organisation 6 3.
-Lessons learnt, key strategic challenges and opportunities 4.
-Priority areas and results to be achieved 14 Priority Area 1: Ensuring that the Global Fund maintains and strengthens its focus on huma including equity and gender equality 0 Priority Area 2: Maximising the Global Fund's Impact on Strengthening Health Systems 15 Priority Area 3: Pandemic preparedness and response - capacity and capability 16 Priority Area 4: Continued institutional Reform and strengthened Risk Management 17 5.
-Danish approach to engagement with the organization 6.
-Budget 18 7.
+Tab ble of content Pres sentations to the Council for Development Policy (UPR) Error!
+Bookmark not defined.
+1. Objective 5 2.
+The organisation 7 3.
+Lessons learnt, key strategic challenges and opportunities 10 4.
+Priority areas and results to be achieved (See Annex 1 for KPI's) 14 riority Area 1: Ensuring that the Global Fund maintains and strengthens its focus on humancluding equity and gender equality 0 Р riority Area 2: Maximising the Global Fund's Impact on Strengthening Health Systems 16 Р riority Area 3: Pandemic preparedness and response - capacity and capability 16 Р riority Area 4: Continued institutional Reform and strengthened Risk Management 17 5.
+Danish approach to engagement with the organization 18 6.
+Budget 19 7.
 Risks and assumptions 19 8.
-Annexes 21
+Annexes 21 Ann nex 1.
+Summary Results Matrix 22